doubleangels/NextDNSManager/README.md

 - **Security and Privacy**: Enhance your online security and privacy by leveraging NextDNS' filtering capabilities.

-- **Easy Installation**: You can download and install NextDNSManager from the Google Play Store, F-Droid, or directly from this repository, providing multiple installation options.
+- **Easy Installation**: You can download and install NextDNSManager from the Google Play Store, F-Droid, or directly from the Github, providing multiple installation options.

 # Installation